When you've made the decision to study, it's important to do your research and ask course providers plenty of questions before enrolling in a course.

 11. Do you teach online accounting software?

 Yes – Applied Education is an Approved Xero Training Provider and we include Xero units in our Certificate IV in Accounting and Bookkeeping course.
-We also offer MYOB Essentials (Cloud) Online Learning depending on the course you enrol in.
+We also offer MYOB Online Courses depending on the course you enrol in.

 12. Do your courses meet BAS agent registration requirements?